mbqwertyaaa/qwertyspack/README.md

 # qwertyspack
 Pack of public e2s
 ## intermodal/
+### Gantry Crane
+- Scalable crane gantry and track system.
+You can change the travel distance for each axis.
+- Controls can be customized.
+- Has sounds.
 ### Container Scheme
 - All of Magnum's, Patman's, and Caloco's container textures.
 - Automatically choose between schemes.